THE Practice

 WEEK 4 — MENTAL HEALTH BLOCKS Building the week.

-This is behavioral activation, made tactile.
+This is behavioral activation or DBT, made tactile.

 Mental Health Blocks → ledaleda.com/tools/mental-health-blocks